twbs/bootstrap/site/content/docs/5.1/layout/grid.md

 ### Variables

-Variables and maps determine the number of columns, the gutter width and height, and the media query point at which to begin floating columns.
+Variables and maps determine the number of columns, the vertical and horizontal gutter size, and the media query point at which to begin floating columns.
 We use these to generate the predefined grid classes documented above, as well as for the custom mixins listed below.

 ```scss
 $grid-columns:       12;